 On the race committee boat: Cryptic.
-On the dock: Henry, Daenerys, and Kana.
+On the dock: Daenerys, Tyson, and Asher.
+On the pier: Juicy, and Mutsy.

 Calm seas, with a nice fleet turnout, highlighted this weeks North Sea Bandit Regatta.
-With a gentle breeze of 8 knots out of the southwest, building to a moderate breeze of 11 knots during the second race, The North Sea regions were generally well behaved as three DNFs (Did Not Finish) were recorded on the day.
-The first DNF, recorded during the second race, was due to a skipper pulling his boat after realizing he had an incorrect course loaded in his navigation HUD.
-The second DNF, also recorded during the second race, was from a skipper crashing as she crossed over region corners.
-The final DNF, occurring during the second race, was from a skipper pulling her boat after her boat’s HUD ceased to function.
-The crowds that gathered on the beaches on the island in the Ziziphus region, as well as on the Poseidon Centre Spectator Pier and small race dock in the Eden Jakana region, were thrilled by an enlivened display of fleet racing from this weeks skippers.
-This weeks fleet, sailing on the North Sea Olympic Short Mirror course and a two lap affair on the North Sea Short Loop Mirror course, was made up of a majority of ten Bandit 22 LTEs.
-Three Bandit IFs, one crewed and two single-handed respectively, rounded out this weeks Bandit fleet.
+With a moderate breeze of 11 knots out of the southwest, rising to 15 knots during the second race, The North Sea regions were well behaved for most as one DNF (Did Not Finish) was recorded on the day.
+The lone DNF came from a skipper crashing while crossing over region corners during the first race.
+The crowds that gathered on the lighthouse observation deck on the island in the Ziziphus region, as well as on the Poseidon Centre Spectator Pier and small race dock in the Eden Jakana region, reveled in an electric display of fleet racing from this weeks skippers.
+This weeks fleet, sailing on the North Sea Olympic Short Mirror course and a two lap affair on the the North Sea Short Loop Mirror course, was made up of a split majority of five Bandit 22 LTEs, and five Bandit IFs, three sailing single-handed and two crewed respectively.
+One Bandit 25R rounded out this weeks Bandit fleet in the first race.
+For the second race, two Bandit IF skippers switched to their Bandit 22 LTEs.

 Race Director: Cryptic